 a touch is a blow,

 a joy is an ecstasy,

 a lover is a god,

 – Pearl Buck”

-And if this strikes a bell my article on the “Navigating life as a highly sensitive person.“
+If this strikes a bell my article on the “Navigating life as a highly sensitive person.“